oreillyross/coding-patterns/README.md

 ## General Patterns to start solving a problem

 * Start with Brute Force, even if you know it is not efficient it will lead to other considerations to solve the problem
-* Keeo track of the bwest answer so far in one pass of the problem, see if you can break it down into pieces
+* Keep track of the best answer so far in one pass of the problem, see if you can break it down into pieces
 * Consider early to use a hash map, even if you don't know how yet as it is used in solving many problems generally.

 ### 0 1 1 2 3 5 8 problem 🗃️